U.S. Defense Secretary Austin tests positive for COVID-19, symptoms mild | Health

 U.S. Defense Secretary Austin tests positive for COVID-19, symptoms mild

-U.S. Defense Secretary Lloyd Austin said he tested positive for COVID-19 on Sunday with mild symptoms, but would retain all authorities as he quarantined at home for the next five days.
-News of Austin's positive test comes as the Pentagon last week tightened restrictions at its headquarters over concern about the highly transmissible Omicron variant that has led to a sharp increase in COVID-19 infections throughout the world.

-U.S. Defense Secretary Lloyd Austin said he tested positive for COVID-19 on Sunday with mild symptoms, but would retain all authorities as he quarantined at home for the next five days.
+U.S. Defense Secretary Lloyd Austin said he tested positive for COVID-19 on Sunday with mild symptoms and would attend meetings virtually as he quarantined at home for the next five days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)